Have you ever walked around the markets in South-East Asia thinking, boy this stuff is so cheap I could sell this for 5 or more times back home?

 Stock ordered.
 Packing my bags, back to the UK

-After 9 months living in Chiang Mai, I boarded the flight back to the UK feeling both excited and sad at the same time.
+After 9 months of living in Chiang Mai, I boarded the flight back to the UK feeling both excited and sad at the same time.

 Thailand really felt like home throughout the time I spent there.